 Many of us are becoming much more climate conscious which can bring with it feelings of guilt when our needs don't necessarily align with what is most environmentally friendly.

 Read the article written exclusively for Axiom Sensory by up-and-coming writer Rachel Jarvis about sustainability and autism

 The article identifies some useful products and services to help with your sustainability, check them out below:

 "Autistic UK is an Autistic People’s Organisation (APO) – an organisation run by autistic people for autistic people".
-They have put together a self-isolation boredom buster page with lots of links for adults and children alike.

 The National Autistic Society has a large section dedicated to supporting people with Autism during the Coronavirus crisis, click on the link below to visit their site

 Have you come across anything that might help in these difficult times?
 Why not drop us an email at email@example.com and we can add it here.